I’m Leaving My Job – And My Insurance, What Options Do I Have?

 Your special enrollment period for individual market coverage applies both on and off the exchange, but if you’re eligible for subsidies, you’ll need to get your plan through the exchange.
 Our team at RCB & Associates can help you determine your options.

-If you elect to take COBRA and later decide (after your special enrollment period ends) that you’d rather have an individual plan, you’ll have to wait until the next regular open enrollment (fall of 2020), unless you have another qualifying event.
+Suppose you elect to take COBRA and later decide (after your special enrollment period ends) that you’d rather have an individual plan.
+In that case, you’ll have to wait until the next regular open enrollment (fall of 2023), unless you have another qualifying event.

 If you’re uncertain about your eligibility for a special enrollment period and are a MI resident, call 616-233-9050 to discuss your situation with one of our licensed insurance professionals at RCB & Associates.